 GetCapabilities and service end points:-

 The GetCapabilities response advertises the offered operations i.e. the Get Capabilities, GetCoverage and DescribeCoverage.
-These services can be extended to provide an extension point to the core WCS2.0 standard and this is particularly important for “GetCoverage”.
-A possible future extension to the service model could be service called “DescribeMetOCCoverageSet”.
-This new service will be able to take extra parameters, but for this purpose of this document this extension has not been included in the examples.
+These services can be extended to provide an extension point to the core WCS2.0 standard and this is particularly important for “GetCoverage.”
+A possible future extension to the service model could be service called “DescribeMetOCCoverageSet.”
+This new service will be able to take extra parameters, but for the purpose of this document this extension has not been included in the examples.

 This approach means that, even though the GetCapabilites “end point” stays the same, services can be added/deleted without changes to the client software as long as the client reads the GetCapabilites response.
 This is possible because the service end points are referred to via an “href” reference that is encoded in the XML capabilities document.
 This approach is somewhat different to the WCS1.0 specification where the WCS service end point is embedded in the URL.

-If required all coverage’s can be requested by using the “vanilla” DescribeCoverage request, but this may result in a very large coverage description document which is why a filter option is employed (see examples).
+If required, all coverage’s can be requested by using the “vanilla” DescribeCoverage request, but this may result in a very large coverage description document which is why a filter option is employed (see examples).
 (This option is not included in this version of the document)

 GetCapabilities Request:-

 This diagram shows the relationship between the classes for GetCapabilities request.
 The example below only requests two sections i.e. OperationMetadata and DataSeriesSummary.
-The example response implies that the sections CoverageSummary, ServiceIdentification and ServiceProvider had been included in the request.
+The example response implies that the sections CoverageSummary, ServiceIdentification and ServiceProvider have been included in the request.

 A typical GetCapabilites request is straightforward and simple.
 This example is requesting both operations and a data series request.
 The XML would be posted to a given service end point i.e. server.